brylevkirill/notes/interesting recent papers.md

 >	- E-step: In the E-step we obtain an estimate of the distribution of return-weighted trajectories.
 We perform this step by re-weighting state action samples using a learned value function.
 This is akin to posterior inference step when estimating the parameters of a probabilistic models with latent variables.
 >	- M-step: In the M-step we update the parametric policy in a supervised learning step using the reweighted state-action samples from the E-step as targets.
 This corresponds to the update of the model parameters given the complete data log-likelihood when performing EM for a probabilistic model."
 >	"These choices lead to the following desirable properties: (a) low-variance estimates of the expected return via function approximation; (b) low-sample complexity of value function estimate via robust off-policy learning; (c) minimal parametric assumption about the form of the trajectory distribution in the E-step; (d) policy updates via supervised learning in the M step; (e) robust updates via hard trust-region constraints in both the E and the M step."
+>	"A deep RL variant of REPS, which applies a partial EM algorithm for policy optimization.
+The method first fits a Q-function of the current policy via bootstrapping, and then performs a policy improvement step with respect to this Q-function under a trust region constraint that penalizes large policy changes.
+MPO uses off-policy data for training a Q-function critic via bootstrapping and employs Retrace(λ) for off-policy correction."
   - `video` <https://youtube.com/watch?v=he_BPw32PwU>
   - `video` <http://dropbox.com/s/pgcmjst7t0zwm4y/MPO.mp4> + <https://vimeo.com/240200982> (demo)
   - `video` <https://youtu.be/ZX3l2whplz8?t=18m7s> (Riedmiller)